miabrahams/RightToDinner/ActionPlan.md

 First order of business:
-    *Get the script working in the browser
+    * Get the script working in the browser
-    *Access the DOM from the extention
+    * Access the DOM from the extention

 UI - Browser
-    *Grab the one element (recipe) and delete the rest of it
+    * Grab the one element (recipe) and delete the rest of it
-    *
+    * Scroll to the recipe

     * deleted element from test site within recipe element id="AdThrive_Recipe_1_desktop" id="AdThrive_Recipe_1_tablet"